Youth sexual violence responses

 In July 2018, the Queensland Government released the Final Report of the Youth Sexual Violence and Abuse Steering Committee.
 The Final Report highlighted that youth sexual violence and abuse is an issue that is prevalent across all Queensland communities, but that communities with higher levels of disadvantage are particularly vulnerable.

 The Queensland Government’s response to the Final Report provided broad support for its findings, outlined initiatives already under way to address this issue, and committed $12 million over four years (from 2018-19) for priority responses to address youth sexual violence.
 This investment included three components: service enhancements in areas of high need, three place-based prevention trials, and research and evaluation.

 What have we achieved so far?

-In 2018–19, a new service enhancement model commenced in five identified high-need locations – Rockhampton, Gladstone, South Burnett, Caboolture and Toowoomba.
-The model includes new and enhanced sexual assault services, child sexual abuse counselling services, and youth counselling services, with a focus on:
+In 2018-19, a new service enhancement model commenced in five identified high-need locations – Rockhampton, Gladstone, South Burnett, Caboolture and Toowoomba.
+The model includes new and enhanced sexual assault services, child sexual abuse counselling services, and youth counselling services, and early intervention with a focus on:

 - providing additional trauma-informed counselling for young people who have experienced sexual violence or child sexual abuse.

 - providing early intervention responses for young people exhibiting reactive and/or problematic sexual behaviours.